Zicro11/Equip9-Task/README.md

 Hello Team,

 My name is Rohit Umesh Nair
-I’m assigned a task as per your requirement for Cloud Engineer position at Equip9 Pvt.
-Ltd.

-Task Details :-
+Task Details:-

 Part 1: HTTP Service
 Develop an HTTP service in any programming language of your choice.
 The service should expose the following endpoint: Endpoint: GET http://IP:PORT/list-bucket-content/
 ● Functionality: